Professors of Practice Guidelines

 Contract lengths for Professors of Practice vary by rank: up to 3 years for Assistant Professors of Practice; up to 4 years for Associate Professors of Practice; and up to 5 years for Professors of Practice.
 Reappointment reviews of Professors of Practice are typically done in the final year of the current contract.
 These reappointment reviews are similar to the 4th year reviews of tenure-track faculty and follow the same processes and requirements.
 Candidates must put together a file that follows these documentation guidelines.
 Please note that reappointment files for Professors of Practice do not include external review letters.
 Department processes for reappointment should be followed.
 The College requires a letter from the Chair detailing the department’s vote on reappointment, the department’s rating of the candidate as outstanding, superior, good, adequate or inadequate in each area of his or her apportionment, and the chair’s independent vote and ratings.
 This letter must be included in the candidate’s file that is submitted to the Dean’s Office.

-Because faculty with at least two years of service must be given 12-months advance notice if the decision is made to not continue their contract.
+Faculty with at least two years of service must be given 12-months advance notice if the decision is made to not continue their contract.
 Professors of Practice who are not reappointed in the final year of their contract will be given appropriate notice that they have one additional year of service available, after which their employment in this position will end.
 If a Professor of Practice receives an inadequate evaluation in an annual performance review, the department may initiate the formal reappointment review prior to the final year of the contract.
 The department is expected to follow all of the procedures and provide the documentation established for the reappointment review process.
 Following a faculty review and vote, the Chair may recommend that the faculty member's contract be terminated at the end of the following year, when the contract ends.